 Currently, Rob is using D6 on kick drums, i5 on snare top, guitars, and bass, D1 on snare bottom, D2 on toms and guitars, D4 and D6 on floor toms, and OM7 and OM5 for vocals.

 “Gene Hoglan (Death DTA, Testament) is a very technical drummer who plays lots of challenging things – I always get great results,” Rob says.
-“Audix mics can take like on the road; they’re reliable and always give you what you want.
+“Audix mics can take life on the road; they’re reliable and always give you what you want.
 They have really helped me sound-wise with some of the artists I work with.”

 “All the mics I use have gotten me out of a problem on stage,” Rob adds.
-Some of his favorite mics are the D2 and D4, which he says are ideal for extreme metal, reporducing every drum hit with accuracy.
+Some of his favorite mics are the D2 and D4, which he says are ideal for extreme metal, reproducing every drum hit with accuracy.
 “A lot of the time, I don’t even bother with gating or compression.
 I just let the natural sound of the drum and mic do the work.
 You hardly need to do any EQ, and I really like the sound of them.”

 His secret weapon for the loud metal stages he manages is the OM7 vocal microphone, which was a big problem solver when the band’s main vocalist is also the drummer, as in the case of Chris Reifert (Autopsy, Violation Wound).
-“The band play really loud on stage,” Rob explains.
+“The band plays really loud on stage,” Rob explains.
 “I tried so many different mics and all I got was backline, drums, cymbals just bleeding into the mic and destroying the mix.”

 “One day, I asked a friend of mine if I could borrow his OM5, and it was amazing.
 The vocals totally cut through.
 So after that, I bought a couple OM5s and OM7s.
 I use an OM7 for Chris [Reifert], and an OM5 for Eric Cutler [guitarist: Autopsy, Necrosic] when he does vocals.”